zyga/lava-blackbox/README.md

 interface and must accept -o and -r options as well as a single argument that points to the test to execute.
-The wrapper must execute the test in any means necessary and create a bundle with the processed test results. android-lava-wrapper ships with lava-gtest-wrapper that knows how to execute and parse gtest-based tests.
+The wrapper must execute the test in any means necessary and create a bundle with the processed test results. lava-blackbox ships with lava-gtest-wrapper that knows how to execute and parse gtest-based tests.

 *Linaro Dashboard Bundle*: A JSON-based data interchange format designed to